progand/Deepnest/README.md

 1. Show main window (find and uncomment `mainWindow.show()` in `main.js`)
 2. Open developer tools (find and uncomment `mainWindow.webContents.openDevTools()` in `main.js`)
 3. Add `debugger` statement in `index.html` file or it's scripts (for example, in `autorun()` function)

+You can also use `--debugger` option to show main window and open developer tools automatically.

 ### Log from 'index.html' to terminal